Pickleball Now The Official Sport Of Washington State

 Washington becomes the 16th state with an official sport.
 Some of the other states that have gone before have obvious pairings such as Hawaii and surfing, Minnesota and ice hockey, Alaska and dog mushing.
 Then there’s Colorado where the state sport is pack burro racing, or Maryland where it’s jousting.
 Oregon and Idaho don’t have an official state sport.

-Pickleball, invented in 1965 in Washington State, will become the state’s official sport. / Tom Banse – Northwest News Network Listen Tom Banse reports on… Continue Reading Pickleball To Be Designated Washington State’s Official Sport
+Pickleball, invented in 1965 in Washington State, will become the state’s official sport. / Tom Banse – Northwest News Network Listen Tom Banse reports on the popularity of Pickleball and… Continue Reading Pickleball To Be Designated Washington State’s Official Sport